 Preschool Program Director/Extended Day Director/Assistant to the Principal

 I grew up in Rockport, Indiana, with four brothers, and we attended St. Bernard School and Parish.
 When I moved to Northern Virginia, I adopted St. Dominic Church in Washington, DC, as my parish because the community there reminds me of St. Bernard’s.
-As a member of St. Dominic’s, I participate in S.O.M.E., coordinate the Books for Kids program, and serve as an Extraordinary Minister.
+As a member of St. Dominic’s, I participate in S.O.M.E. and serve as an Extraordinary Minister.
 In the past, I have also participated in community outreach programs for Del Ray Artisans and the former Springwater Fiber Arts Workshop.
 My interests include reading, music, weather, and history.
 I satisfy my history interests by working part-time as a museum aide at Fort Ward Museum.
 I enjoy running and baseball.
 Go Pittsburgh Pirates!
 Go Nationals!
 Most of all, I value and appreciate the time I get to spend with my family and friends.

 Hi my name is Stephanie Attanasio.
 This is my 6th year teaching